martinlaxenaire/gpu-curtains/README.md

 # gpu-curtains

-WIP
+> :warning: WIP

+gpu-curtains is an attempt at rewriting [curtains.js](https://github.com/martinlaxenaire/curtainsjs) in WebGPU.

+The library has been rewritten to the core, so it is not just a port of the existing codebase but instead a new version based on the original concept.

+## Roadmap

-## Implemented
+### Implemented

 - Renderers (GPURenderer, GPUCameraRenderer, GPUCurtainsRenderer)
 - Geometries
 - Material
 - Object3D, ProjectedObject3D, DOMObject3D
 - Uniforms, BindGroups
-- Pipelines
+- Render Pipelines
 - Meshes (Mesh, DOMMesh, FullscreenPlane, Plane)
 - Basic Scene class
 - Scroll + resize, frustum culling check
+- Texture & RenderTexture classes
+- Shader passes
+- PingPong
+- Plane raycasting
-- Basic Texture class
+- Basic CacheManager
 - GPUCurtains
-- Basic CacheManager
-- Shader passes + PingPong

-## Roadmap / TODO

-- Scene class (in progress)
+### Work in progress

+- Errors / warning handling
+- Events / callbacks

+### Todo

-- Render targets? (+ compute pass?), PingPong (does it really need a separate class?)
+- Render targets?
+- Compute pass
-- TextureLoader class
+- TextureLoader class?
 - Use async pipelines?
-- Plane raycasting (almost done)
+- Mesh raycasting?
 - context lost handling
-- Errors / warning handling